fmenardo/Bgt_popgen_Europe_2024/WGS_pipeline/WGS_pipeline.md

 bgzip 2022+before2022+2023+ncsu_covg15_recoded_$CHROMOSOME.vcf && tabix -p vcf 2022+before2022+2023+ncsu_covg15_recoded_$CHROMOSOME.vcf.gz
 ```
 The script also outputs a csv file with the number of positions failing each of the above filters as well as the total number or missing positions and the total number of variant positions for each sample.
 The genome-wide distributions (obtained after summing over chromosomes 1-11) for these statistics were plotted using R `ggplot2`.

 ![2022+before2022+2023+ncsu_recoding_stats_distr_18042024](https://github.com/fmenardo/Bgt_popgen_Europe_2024/assets/90404355/9bb03543-db20-477f-985c-0a04a16bb833)

+The samples with > 200,000 'heterozygous positions', i.e. positions at which the variant support was < 90%, or those with a number of variants : number of heterozygous positions ratio of < 1  were excluded from all SNP-based analyses [(n=14)](200k_het_pos_ratio_1_exclude_dact.args).
+The exception was 96224, which had a low variant : heterozygous positions ratio because it is the reference isolate, and was thus retained in all analyses.

 8. SNPs were selected from the chromosomal VCF files using GATK `SelectVariants` with options `--select-type-to-include SNP`, `--restrict-alleles-to ALL` and sites failing the filters from step #6 were excluded using the option `--exclude-filtered`.